The AI Search Visibility Guide for Science marketers

 Layer 3 Measurement

 Track what is working and iterate quarterly.
 Traditional SEO metrics - rankings, traffic, click-through rate - do not capture AI visibility.
 You need a parallel measurement framework.
-The good news: 73% of B2B buyers now use AI tools during their purchasing research, and the traffic that does reach your site from AI platforms converts at a significantly higher rate than standard organic.
+The good news: 73% of B2B buyers now use AI tools during their purchasing research, and early studies suggest that traffic from AI platforms may convert differently from traditional organic traffic, making it worth measuring separately.
 Even modest gains are commercially meaningful.

 Step 12